USB LAN Connect Operation Guide

 6. None/binary

 Use the ‘None/binary’ for controls that do not use text files or a file that does not contain control characters.
 For example, Mazak has an optional non-G code file system that will not work in text mode.
-The LAN-USB Connect will transfer those files when the binary option is selected.
+The USB LAN Connect will transfer those files when the binary option is selected.

 End of Block Delay